IUDataStructuresCourse/course-web-page-spring-2025/Exercises.md

 ## Flat Mirrors

-Prove that mirroring and then flattening a tree is the same as flattening and then reversing the tree.
+Prove that mirroring and then flattening a tree is the same as flattening the tree and then reversing the resulting list.

 ```
 recursive flatten(Tree) -> List<Nat> {